Web Technologies Overview

-- Mobile Web Application Developer Certificate
+- Information Technology: Web Developer Certificate

-- Web Programmer Level 1 Certificate
+- Information Technology: Web Programmer Level I Certificate

-- Web Programmer Level 2 Certificate
+- Information Technology: Web Programmer Level II Certificate

-Taking an online course requires a student with motivation and access to the neccessary pc and software requirements.
+Taking an online course requires a student with motivation and access to the necessary pc and software requirements.
 If you are new to taking courses online, you also may want to take an online orientation workshop, offered in the Balsam building at the beginning of the semester.
 This will help you get up to speed on how to use Moodle to navigate your online course.
 Please contact Kathie Doole at email@example.com for more information.

 Courses are offered online in the Web Technologies program.
 Find out more about requirements for specific online courses in the CT department.